Patch cable: Construction

 A patch cord cable differs from a standard structured cabling in that a patch cable is stranded for flexibility, whereas a standard cable is solid copper.
 Because the patch cord is stranded copper construction the attenuation (signal loss) is higher on patch cords than solid cable so short lengths should be adhered to.

-They can be as short as 3 in, to connect stacked components or route signals through a patch bay, or between 6 and 50 m for snake cables.
+They can be as short as 3 in, to connect stacked components or route signals through a patch panel, or between 6 and 50 m for snake cables.
 As length increases, the cables are thicker or more shielded, or both, to prevent signal loss (attenuation) and the introduction of unwanted radio frequencies and hum (electromagnetic interference).

 Patch cords are often made of coaxial cables, with the signal carried through a shielded core, and the electrical ground or earthed return connection carried through a wire mesh surrounding the core.
 Each end of the cable is attached to a connector so that the cord may be plugged in.
 Connector types may vary widely, particularly with adapting cables.